Skip to content

 Hardware Architecture

 In this example, the whole program can be written in a single epoch region so that all operations in the region can be scheduled together.
 Inside the epoch region, we only need rop regions and cstr because all the program will be distributed and executed on each resource.
 We don't need the sequencer to make any complicated control flow nor to perform scalar operations.
-The program can be written as follows:
+Thus, we will not use any cop region in this example.
+We also don't need to write any raw assembly code, so we will not use any raw region in this example.
+The epoch region can be written as follows:

 epoch {